 5@5 is a daily, food-related list from chefs, writers, political pundits, musicians, actors, and all manner of opinionated people from around the globe.

-With temperatures climbing on the first day of summer, more people are reaching for a cooler version of their morning java.
+With temperatures climbing into the triple digits, more people are reaching for a cooler version of their morning java.
 Instead of watered down iced coffee, try something that's cool from the start: cold-brew coffee.

 Cold-brew coffee is indicative of its name: coffee grounds are brewed with cold, cool or room temperature water for a period of time (much longer than your average hot brew), and upon completion, served over ice.

 "Cold-brew coffee is perfect for summer," says Ross Beamish of Caffé Vita.
 "It has a remarkably low acid content, maintains a caffeine content similar to traditional hot processes, lasts a long time and is very easy to prepare.
 It’s surprisingly mild, refreshing, and perfect for a warm day.
 It also makes a delicious addition to mixed drinks."